 In service: 2011

 Development of the DF-16 began in the mid-2000s.
-It was likely a replacement to China’s older DF-15 and DF-11 SRBMs, which date back to the 1990s and 1970s, respectively.1 In September 2012, the first image of the DF-16 was revealed on Chinese websites.
-China, however, did not officially unveil the DF-16 until a September 2015 military parade in Beijing.2
+It was likely a replacement to China’s older DF-15 and DF-11 SRBMs, which date back to the 1990s and 1970s, respectively.1 Imagery of the DF-16 was first revealed on Chinese websites in September 2012.
+China, however, did not officially unveil the the missile until a September 2015 military parade in Beijing.2

 The DF-16 is a two-stage solid-fueled, road-mobile, short-range ballistic missile.
 It has a diameter of 1.2 m and can carry a 1,000 kg payload between 800-1,000 km.
 It can be equipped with up to three MIRV high explosive, nuclear, or submunition warheads.